ocp-hm-openbmc-opf-ami/spdmapplib/README.md

-# libspdmapplib: SPDM Application Library
+# spdmapplib: SPDM Application Library

 The purpose of the “SPDM Application Library” is to provide abstraction of Secure Protocol Data Modelling (SPDM) API commands.
 Logical transport layer is encapsulated in easy-to-use wrappers, while underlying physical transport layer is left to be implemented by library user.

 “SPDM Application Library”  is designed for applications that requires SPDM responder and requester functions.
-The `libspdmapplib` wrap libspdm(DMTP DSP0274 1.0.0) in easy-to-use way for users.
+The `spdmapplib` wrap libspdm(DMTP DSP0274 1.0.0) in easy-to-use way for users.

 In the package, it also include transport layer example based on `MCTP over SMBus` for SPDM devices.
 Other transport channel can follow same transport layer abstraction to implement their own transport layer.

 ## SPDM Application library concept diagram